A visit to Glengarry School Days provides a pleasant respite from our time’s smugness, self-importance, and sophistication.

 As I started, I got to the second sentence of the first chapter—one that meandered through 149 words, 23 commas, and two semi-colons.

 The gargantuan sentence at the book’s start was an anomaly.
-The rest of the narrative is comfortably readable, and Connor utilizes some interesting conventions to tell the story.
-For example, he uses letters from the Glengarry schoolmaster to a friend to relate a few significant events—events made more interesting by the schoolmaster’s colorful perspective.
+The rest of the narrative is comfortably readable, and Connor utilizes some appealing conventions to tell the story.
+For example, he incorporates letters from the Glengarry schoolmaster to a friend to relate a few significant events—events made more insightful by the schoolmaster’s colorful perspective.

 Connor’s novel evokes older mores, older values, and an older way of life to which many of us would not want to revert.
-Just the same, a visit to Glengarry School Days provides a pleasant respite from our time’s smugness, self-importance and sophistication.
+Just the same, a visit to Glengarry School Days offers a pleasant respite from our time’s rapid pace, smugness, and self-importance.